 Classic Sci Fi TV: Our ongoing look back at many of the classics of science fiction and fantasy television.

 What Is It?
 Astronaut John Crichton is caught in a wormhole that sends him to a distant part of the universe.
-He joins up with a group of alien refugees on the living ship know as Moya and together they find themselves on the run from the militaristic Peacekeepers who keep a tight grip on the planets under their control.
+He joins up with a group of alien refugees on the living ship known as Moya and together they find themselves on the run from the militaristic Peacekeepers who keep a tight grip on the planets under their control.

 Aired: 1999-2004, 4 Seasons Totaling 88 Episodes Plus One Mini-Series